Annimus1/dailywork/README.md

 [X] Create button to add a new job.

-[ ] Create modal to add a new job.
+[X] Create modal to add a new job.

+[X] Set a Dropdown to select Category & Status

+[ ] Set Date Picker

+[ ] Configure a connection with a SQL DDBB

 ### Debs page